under-view/meta-amd/SETUP.md

-Continue to "Section 2 - Setting up and starting a build" ([BUILD.md](BUILD.md)) for instructions on how to setup and start a build for a particular AMD BSP.
+Continue to "Section 2 - Setting up and starting a build" ([BUILD.md](BUILD.md)) for instructions on how to setup and start a build for a particular AMD machine.